 Some writers sit down and bang out a draft, no problem.
 (Those jerks!)
 Some writers have the hardest time pursuing new pages when they already have part of a draft completed.
 This can be trouble for a few reasons.

-It’s there already, and you can begin to work on it.
+It’s there already, and you can begin proofreading and editing.
 Plus, there’s the idea that if you really polish those first few chapters, you’ll have a stronger springboard for the rest of the story.
-The blank pages that follow are unknown, they’re not nearly as appealing.
+The blank pages that follow are unknown, so they’re not nearly as appealing.
 In fact, they can be downright intimidating.
 So who would blame a writer for sticking to the familiar?
 In addition to being done, your existing chapters also provide a lot of opportunity for distraction.
 When we’re tinkering with the same few chapters over and over again, we tend to feel pretty productive.

-But we may also miss the forest for the trees.
-Because while you’re working on syntax and trying to decide what order those three scenes should go in, the “bird’s eye view” of the entire project itself is getting ignored.
-Just like some manuscript revisions tend to devolve into moving around commas rather than dealing with larger issues like plot and voice, tinkering can take you away from what needs to be your focus, especially in an early draft: getting the big picture down on paper.
+While you’re working on syntax and trying to decide what order those three scenes should go in, the “bird’s eye view” of the entire project itself is getting ignored.
+Just like some manuscript revisions tend to devolve into moving around commas rather than dealing with larger issues like plot and voice, proofreading and editing can take you away from what needs to be your focus, especially in an early draft: getting the big picture down on paper.

 Write a long outline where you detail what you plan to do in each additional chapter.
 Cover what scenes you’ll include, what the big plot turning points will be, and how characters might grown and change as a result.
 It doesn’t have to be fancy or thorough, and you should pay zero attention to how to edit writing.
 The goal here is to give yourself a map for finally committing those unknown chapters to the page.

 You Won’t Know the Whole Story Until You Reach the End